mathesar-foundation/mathesar/docs/docs/installation/docker-compose/index.md

         ```

 1. Run the docker compose file using:

-    === "Linux"
-        ```
-        sudo docker compose -f docker-compose.yml up
-        ```
-    === "MacOS"
         ```
         docker compose -f docker-compose.yml up
         ```

 1. Set up your user account

     Mathesar is now installed!
 You can use it by visiting `localhost` or the domain you've set up.
 You'll be prompted to set up an admin user account the first time you open Mathesar.
 Just follow the instructions on screen.

 ## Starting and stopping Mathesar {:#start-stop}